furkleindustries/twine-package-manager-v1/README.md

 `scripts/rebuildVm`

-Then `vagrant ssh` back into the virtual machine.
-Note that this will delete all files on the VM which are not created on some level by the Vagrantfile.
+Then ssh back into the virtual machine.
+Note that this will delete all files on the VM which are not created on some level by the Vagrantfile or contained within one of the remote repositories.

 If you are editing portions of a submodule outside the VM, it is both easier and faster to ssh onto the VM and pull those changes, rather than reprovisioning the entire VM.

+<a name="containerization" id="containerization"></a>
+### Containerization

+While the containers are created automatically in the development environment by the virtual machine, you will still need to rebuild them as you make changes.

 <a name="structure" id="structure"></a>
 ## Structure